ContentSquare/chproxy/README.md

 Response caching is enabled by assigning cache name to user.
 Multiple users may share the same cache.
 Currently only `SELECT` responses are cached.
 Caching is disabled for request with `no_cache=1` in query string.
+Optional cache namespace may be passed in query string as `cache_namespace=aaaa`.
+This allows caching distinct responses for the identical query under distinct cache namespaces.
+Additionally, an instant cache flush may be built on top of cache namespaces - just switch to new namespace in order to flush the cache.

 ### Security
 `Chproxy` removes all the query params from input requests (except the `query`, `database`, `default_format`)